 Search queries play two roles simultaneously: in addition to requesting new information, they also indirectly convey knowledge in the process.
 If knowledge is generally prominent or relevant, people will eventually ask about it, especially as the number of users and the quantity and breadth of the available knowledge increase, as it is the case with the Web as a whole.
 Query logs convey knowledge through requests that may be answered by the knowledge asserted in expository text of document collections.

-The papers go into depth in discussing the experimentation and evaluation that was conducted in extracting class attributes from queries, and from pages.
+The papers go into depth in discussing the experimentation and evaluation that was conducted in extracting class attributes from queries, and pages.
 It’s interesting to see how the information contained in what people search for may be used to improve the ability of search engines to provide answers to questions asked to a search engine.